You’ve lived with HIV for three months.

 - One glass of fresh fruit juice.

 Dairy products are notorious for setting off a bout of nausea while you’re adjusting to ARV treatment.
 They do, however, provide your body with necessary vitamins, calcium, and minerals.
-You’ll only need to eat a small amount of dairy products every day, and yes, the milk in your coffee does count!
+You’ll only need to eat a small amount of dairy products every day.
+Yes, the milk in your coffee does count!
 But, keep it low on your caffeine intake, and limit your consumption to just two or three cups a day.

 You should enjoy fresh milk, yoghurt, cheese, and similar dairy products every day.
 If you’re avoiding dairy products, or prefer using dairy alternatives, almond milk, soya milk, coconut milk, make for healthy options.
 Do, however, be sure to check their labels, as many of these dairy alternative products are not fortified with calcium.
 Calcium is an important mineral for your body, and your body gets all of it from the things you eat.
 If you find you need to increase your calcium intake, look at adding more beans, pulses, sardines, pilchards, and green, leafy vegetables to your diet.

-Let’s put this notion to bed: you don’t need to eat red meat to get enough protein into your diet.
+You don’t need to eat red meat to get enough protein into your diet.
 Red meat is often expensive to buy, and consuming too much of it can have a terrible effect on your heart and overall health.
-It’s doubly important to take extra special care of your heart when you’re on ARV treatment, as this type of treatment can place extra strain on your heart, and elevates your risk of developing heart disease.
+It’s doubly important to take extra special care of your heart when you’re on ARV treatment, as this type of treatment can place extra strain on your heart, and elevate your risk of developing heart disease.

 That’s why we recommend you cut back on your red meat consumption and choose other sources of protein too.
 Lean proteins, like fish, eggs, beans, and nuts, are great for ensuring that you eat enough protein every day.
 Pulses, like beans, lentils, and peas, are also a great source of protein, and they’re relatively inexpensive too.